The Basin

 Table Chart PROFILE FAQ

-The Basin features high concentrations of family households, with a fairly typical median household size
+The Basin features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.7% of all households, including 39.7% couples with children, 27.7% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 20.3%, with lone person households at 18.6% and group households comprising 1.9%.
-The median household size is 2.7 people, which matches the Greater Melbourne average.
+Family households constitute 79.7% of all households, including 39.7% couples with children, 27.7% couples without children, and 11.3% single parent families.
+Non-family households comprise the remaining 20.3%, with lone person households at 18.6% and group households comprising 1.9%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households